 Walls of vegan shoes, belts, and handbags!
 All made with fair wages and in fabrics that move like animal based fabrics.
 It was a real treat to finally experience this store.

 Everything looks amazing and knowing I can eat everything is such a gift.
-I finally settled in a veggie biscuit because I hadn’t had lunch yet and a donut.
+I finally settled on a veggie biscuit because I hadn’t had lunch yet and a donut.
 Mmm… Hubby also got a donut and a little pumpkin thing dipped in chocolate.

 Nom.
 Nom.
 Nom!
 Everything was heavenly.
+Five cupcakes!

 Another vegan adventure!
 I’m in NYC for a long weekend and will be sharing my experiences.
 At least the vegan pieces.